-Except for cams 1, and 3, all other cams can be user adjusted.
-The cam positions are all set at the factory and only the cams controlling the chemical pumps (cams 2, 5 & 6) should ever need adjusting.
+All cams can be user adjusted except for cams 1, 3, and 8.
+The cam positions are all set at the factory and only the cams controlling the chemical pumps and water fill (cams 2, 4, 5 & 6) should ever need adjusting.
 Each micro switch on the timer assembly is turned on and off by the cam its actuator rides on.
 For all of the cams, except cams 1, 7 and 8, its corresponding switch is ON when its actuator is down in the cam groove.
 (Cams 1, 7 and 8 are reverse acting and are turned ON when the micro switch actuator is up out of the groove.)
 Opening the groove of any cam other than cams 1, 7 or 8 will increase the amount of time that the micro switch is held ON.
 The cams are slip-fit and a cam adjustment wrench is provided (a small screw driver or the edge of a table knife can also work to adjust the cams).